matthew-cavener/godot-item-randomizer/README.md

 ```

 The `weights` array _will_ be regenerated if the `exclusion_count` is changed, or if the size of the `items` array is not the same size as the `weights` array when a selection is made.

-I should probably make this more clear and well thought out, but it's fine for now.
+I should probably make that more clear and well thought out, but it's fine for now.

 ## API